Guilty Gear Strive: Main story

-Ky and Jack-O' arrive at the White House, where Asuka reveals he intends to take the Tome and spend the rest of his life on the moon.
-Though he was believed to prepare to kill Sol, it turns out that Asuka planned to remove the Flame of Corruption from Sol's body, allowing Sol to live a normal life in a low profile as a regular scientist "Frederick Bulsara", and reconcile their friendships.
+Ky and Jack-O' arrive at the White House, where Asuka explains he intends to take the Tome and spend the rest of his life on the moon.
+Asuka reveals he planned to remove the Flame of Corruption from Sol's body, allowing Sol to live a normal life as "Frederick Bulsara", and reconcile their friendship.
 Soldiers on the ground find that the "Chaos" in the escape pod is a brainwashed guard, and the real Chaos is still on the ship.
 Chaos steals the real Tome from Asuka's body and uses it to fuse with I-No, granting her godhood.
-I-No easily defeats the heroes and announces her intent to share her powers with the world, likely destroying it.
-Jack-O' attempts to sacrifice herself to stop I-No, but Sol prevents her on behalf of Aria's spirit to move on.
-Ky and Axl distract I-No while Vernon and Sol use the pack of Spiritas 48 from White House's president room to strengthen his Outrage sword into a laser cannon.
-Nagoriyuki reveals Chaos' true weakness is on his right palm and helps Sol get a powered-up shot on her, mortally wounding I-No. In her last moments, I-No realizes Axl was the blonde man from her past and dies happy having finally realized what she wanted in life.
+I-No defeats the heroes and announces her intent to share her powers with the world, likely destroying it.
+Jack-O' attempts to sacrifice herself to stop I-No, but Aria's spirit convinces her to live for herself.
+Ky and Axl Low distract I-No while Vernon and Sol use the pack of Spiritas 48 from White House's president room to strengthen his Outrage sword into a laser cannon.
+Nagoriyuki reveals Chaos' true weakness is on his right palm and helps Sol land the shot, mortally wounding I-No. In her last moments, I-No realizes Axl was the blonde man from her past and dies happy.

 In the aftermath, "Sol" is given a funeral, having retired as a scientist under his original name, Frederick.
 He lives with Jack-O' and works on a rocket to visit Asuka, who now hosts a radio show.
 Axl reunites with Megumi, his lover from the past and I-No's alternate past-self, implied to have received time travel abilities from her fallen future counterpart.
-A montage shows the fates of various Guilty Gear characters.
-In a post-credits scene, it is revealed that Chaos survived the fusion, and appears alone on an unknown beach.
+In a post-credits scene, Chaos appears alone on an unknown beach.